PrismLauncher/prismlauncher.org/src/wiki/getting-started/download-mods.md

 If you have elected to use the **Fabric** mod loader, then please ensure that the latest version of the **Fabric API** mod available for your game version is installed.
 It is mostly **required** for Fabric mods.

 If it is missing, you can find it by right clicking on your instance in PolyMC and selecting the **Edit Instance** option in the menu.

+## Quilt

+For installing Quilt in PolyMC, follow the [quilt wiki](https://quiltmc.org/install/polymc/).
+You might need to install Quilt Standard Libraries for many Quilt mods to work.